xxxzc/xps15-9550-macos/README.md

 ### Scripts

-Scripts (including `deploy.py`) require python version ≥  3.5, these scripts may work on Windows, but I haven't tested them yet.
+Scripts (including `deploy.py`) require python version ≥  3.5, these scripts may work on Windows, not fully tested yet.

 Use `Script/upgrade.py` to replace your current CLOVER/OC with **the latest release** from this repo.